Poetry and Flash Fiction by Ruth Gilchrist

 Sometimes my work with Open Book leads me to new publishers that I like and think my work would fit.
 This year I have discovered Fictive Dream – Short stories online and am very happy to have a piece published with them under their Micro Mondays section .

 MicroMonday #44 – Fictive Dream In a period of drought during 2025, I began thinking about my childhood and the many ways in which people would conserve water.
-‘More Often Than Not He Will Choose The Flowers,’ is a an obbut it also has a serious message.
+‘More Often Than Not He Will Choose The Flowers,’ is a an love story but it also has a serious message.

 “Steadily to not create a wave in this small ocean, he bears it the length of their house and out the door that has been left open for him.”